darkspywarrior/Multi-Container-Application/README.md

 - Access the application via domain name[](http://your-domain.com)

 ## Project Structure (Recommended)
-cation via http://your_domain.com.
+Setup a reverse proxy using Nginx to allow you to access the application via http://your_domain.com.
 You should use docker-compose to setup the reverse proxy.

 After completing this project, you will have a good understanding of Docker Compose, multi-container applications, CI/CD pipelines, and more.